 Program Year 2013 EM&V Verification Report.
 "Verification of Hawai'i Energy Program Year 2013 Programs".
 Memorandum.
 Prepared by Evergreen Economics.
 Prepared for Chris Ann Dickerson and Jim Flanagan.
-December 19, 2014. https://hawaiienergy.com/files/resources/PY13_HawaiiEnergyVerificationReport.pdf.
+December 19, 2014.

-- Verified quantities of equipment between invoice/rebate documentation, final program data, and the Hawai'i Energy PY2013 Annual Report - Reviewed sample of CFL and LED model numbers to ensure that the rebated measures are program qualifying (e.g., matching the unique retail product numbers with the ENERGY STAR website).
+- Checked compliance with the participation requirements set forth by the MOU that all retailers are required to sign to participate in the program - Verified quantities of equipment between invoice/rebate documentation, final program data, and the Hawai'i Energy PY2013 Annual Report - Reviewed sample of CFL and LED model numbers to ensure that the rebated measures are program qualifying (e.g., matching the unique retail product numbers with the ENERGY STAR website).